What is human subject research?

 A “human subject” is any living person who is the subject of research or the subject of information gathered about a living person.

 “Research” is a systematic investigation designed to develop or contribute to generalizable knowledge (e.g., designed to draw conclusions or inform policy).
 Human subject research entails either the collection of data through the researcher’s intervention or interaction with the individual or the collection by the researcher of identifiable private information.

-Oral histories and ethnographic investigations that are intended to produce generalizable knowledge (e.g., that are designed to draw conclusions, inform policy, or collect data to test economic, sociological, or anthropological models and/or theories) require IRB review.
+Oral histories and ethnographic investigations that are intended to produce generalizable knowledge (e.g., that are designed to draw conclusions, inform policy, or collect data to test economic, sociological, or anthropological models and or theories) being conducted by students require IRB review.
 Investigations that do not generalize beyond a particular place, person or setting, but instead document or report on a specific person’s life or event, are in most instances considered journalism and not subject to IRB review.